Tyrone-Gabriel-Anderson/Omnisyndetic-Transductive-Baryon-Calculator/README.md

 The included decay model is not ontologically derived, canonical, or geometrically grounded within the formal framework.
 It is a provisional, empirical implementation inspired by axial coupling effects, currently using an exponential fit to approximate decay behaviour.
 Its purpose is purely illustrative   to reflect ongoing developmental thinking and model behaviour under unstable or non-coherent configurations (e.g. duads/mesons).
 This placeholder will be replaced once duad and meson formation are fully derived within the framework’s transductive geometry.

-## 8. Collaboration
+## A Call for Collaboration

-This detailed exploration has been crafted in solitude with deep humility; I offer it openly in the hope that others will engage… discuss… expand upon these ideas.
-My aim is to publish this work open access and to build a community of collaborators who share an interest in relational coherence and structural contrast.

-If you have questions, insights or a desire to contribute, please visit omnisyndetics.org or write to me at tyronegabrielanderson@gmail.com.
-I look forward to any dialogue or partnership this invitation may inspire.
-I would love to hear from you.
+Since I first began sketching these ideas nearly a decade ago and more fully committed to this project in 2023 I have worked alone to develop a coherent framework grounded in simple mathematics accessible even to undergraduates.
+Before redundancy swept through 600 000 of us in 2023 as AI automation reshaped the industry I served as a senior lead developer and programmer specialising in topology and computer graphics for teams at Stadia and Meta.

+I now dedicate myself fully to this open access endeavour and I need your help; if you share an interest in relational coherence and structural contrast or if you ever wanted a seminar or a ground up presentation or if you are curious about the blend of mathematics and philosophy at its core please reach out.
+I am ready to teach everything I know and to collaborate on papers essays or tools.

+Visit https://omnisyndetics.org for regularly updated essays and published papers
+Email me at **tyronegabrielanderson@gmail.com**; I look forward to building this community together

+*Independent research by Tyrone Gabriel Anderson © 2025.
+Work begun in 2023.*
+*All essays papers and updates on the website are open access; please reference appropriately.*